 In the Muckle and González chapter on “Sustainability,” we discussed how anthropologists could be helpful by documenting what is called “Traditional Ecological Knowledge.”
 In fact, for the most part anthropologists emphasize our contribution as part of the social sciences and as producing knowledge.

 Although Ingold does not want to deny the importance of anthropology in knowledge production, his main goal is to tell us what anthropology should “aspire to be” (3).
-Here, he does question whether the purpose of anthropology should be to be just one more member in a knowledge-production team.
+Here, he does question whether the purpose of anthropology should be to become just one more member in a knowledge-production team.
 Ingold questions to what extent we seem to be over-producing knowledge, in a similar way to how we over-produce consumer items.
 “According to a recent study, some 2.5 million scientific papers are published every year, and the number published since 1665 has passed the 50 million mark” (7).

 For Ingold, “my kind of anthropology, indeed, is not in the business of ‘knowledge production’ at all” (8).
 Instead, anthropologists do fieldwork with others in order to “share in their presence, to learn from their experiments in living, and to bring this experience to bear on our own imaginings of what human life could be like, its future conditions and possibilities” (Ingold, 8).